ivanfmartinez/luxpower-ha-integration/README.md

 This integration connects directly to your inverter's WiFi dongle, providing real-time data and control over various settings without relying on the cloud.

 > [!NOTE]
-> **Version 0.2.0 introduces Device Grouping** - a major organizational improvement that groups your 250+ entities into logical sub-devices (PV, Grid, EPS, Generator, Battery, Temperatures & Diagnostics, Settings & Schedules) for much better navigation in Home Assistant.
+> **Version 0.2.0 introduces Device Grouping** - a major organizational improvement that groups your entities into logical sub-devices (PV, Grid, EPS, Generator, Battery) for much better navigation in Home Assistant.
 See the [Device Grouping section](#device-grouping-available-since-v020) below for details.

 ## Features

 * **Real-time Monitoring:** Track PV power, battery state of charge (SOC), grid import/export, load consumption, and more.
 * **Inverter Control:** Change charge/discharge currents, set timed charging/discharging periods, and enable/disable features like grid feed-in.
-* **Organized Device Structure:** (v0.2.0+) Entities are automatically grouped into logical sub-devices (PV, Grid, EPS, Generator, Battery, Temperatures & Diagnostics, Settings & Schedules) for better organization in Home Assistant.
+* **Organized Device Structure:** (v0.2.0+) Entities are automatically grouped into logical sub-devices (PV, Grid, EPS, Generator, Battery) for better organization in Home Assistant.
 * **Detailed States:** A user-friendly text sensor shows exactly what the inverter is doing (e.g., "PV Powering Load & Charging Battery").
 * **Calculated Sensors:** Includes derived sensors like "Load Percentage" for a clearer view of your system's performance.
 * **Local Polling:** All communication is local.
 No cloud dependency.